 Plastic Bench Scraper

-I have gone through my fare share of bench scrapers and I have to say that by far, my preferred ones are these cheap plastic ones.
-They are great to use not only to flip and cut dough, but to scrape flour and other debris from the counter top, baking mat, making tray etc. They are plastic so you don’t have to worry about it scratching your table or dishware.
-They are flexible so you can maneuver it better than metal ones.
-And lastly, they are super easy to clean and you do not have to worry about rusting.
+I have gone through my fair share of bench scrapers, and I have to say that, by far, my preferred ones are these cheap plastic ones.
+They are great to use not only to flip and cut dough but also to scrape flour and other debris from the countertop, baking mat, making tray, etc. Since they are plastic, you don’t have to worry about them scratching your table or dishware.
+They are flexible, allowing you to maneuver them better than metal ones.
+Lastly, they are super easy to clean, and you do not have to worry about rusting.